bl-engineer/homework3/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+# Files organization
+I have taken out index.html from `Develop folder`to the `root` so that with `Github pages`when i deploy the site, it won't start with the README but the html

 ---
 © Done by: Bocar Ly
 Assigment: Week 3 Homework